-Therefore, we considered that the accounting of external subcontracting costs and product manufacturing is a key audit matter.
+We therefore considered that the accounting of research and development expenses is a key audit matter.

 Audit procedures implemented to deal with identified risks

 As part of our audit, we reviewed the internal control procedures related to the accounting of subcontracting and manufacturing expenses in order to identify control activities implemented by Management and evaluate their design.